 An excellent crossing of the southern Blue Mountains with a variety of scenery

 Time: 5 hrs Distance: 16km Fitness: M Skill: H Ascent: 500m

 A challenging walk visiting two of the climbing passes of Narrow Neck

 Time: 6 hrs Distance: 10km Fitness: EM Skill: MH Ascent: 490m

 An excellent walk along two of the shale ledge passes of Narrow Neck, with great views on a clear day

 Time: 9 hrs Distance: 16km Fitness: M Skill: MH Ascent: 540m

 A challenging descent of one of the more difficult passes of Narrow Neck

-15/08/2009 - Rockpile and Redledge Pass: Narrow Neck gate - fire trail - Rockpile - Glen Shale Mine - Redledge Pass - Diamond Falls - Narrow Neck gate [Bush Club] (photos)
+15/08/2009 - (the other) Rock Pile and Redledge Pass: Narrow Neck gate - fire trail - the other Rock Pile "Pass" - Glen Shale Mine - Redledge Pass - Diamond Falls - Narrow Neck gate [Bush Club]: after this trip, I was contacted by Graeme Holbeach, to let me know the pass we did was not the real Rock Pile Pass. (photos)